European Health Insurance Card

 If you are not entitled to a European Health Insurance Card, you may still be entitled to reimbursement of your healthcare expenses during temporary stays in other EU/EEA countries.
 Read more under "Have you had to pay for an examination or treatment?".

 Are you a citizen of a country outside the EU/EEA and are a student or posted worker in an EU/EEA country other than Norway?
-If so, you may be entitled to cover.
+If so, you may be entitled to reimbursement of costs for healthcare services.
 Read more about being a student in another EU/EEA country or Switzerland and being a posted worker in another EU/EEA country or Switzerland.

 Family members